MiniXC/typst-projects/thesis/chapters/07_scaling.typ

 $ text("WER")(D) = (D_c/D)^alpha $

 where $D_c$ and $alpha$ are positive constants that are empirically determined for a given task and model architecture.
-This law implies that, for a given data distribution, performance will continue to improve as more training data is provided, following a predictable trajectory.
+This law implies that, for a given data distribution, performance will continue to improve as more training data is provided in a predictable way.

 === Challenges in scaling with synthetic data